elendiastarman/pyed/documentation/SPEC.md

-# Pyed Specification
+# PyedASM Specification

 The primary building blocks of Pyed are `PyedNode`, which represents a set of instructions to execute, and `PyedValue`, which is used when passing values through Pyed nodes and programs.
 Pyed is meant to be a language that is truly usable in a graphical environment, which makes things awkward when Pyed programs need to be written down.
 Since this is early in development, we can get away with implementing a super simple text version that roughly corresponds to the ideal.
+Think of this as a text interface for the language while it's being developed.

 ## Rough draft 0